What does a Shuttle Driver do?

 - Valid driver's license with a clean driving record.

-- Knowledge of traffic laws and regulations.
+- Excellent knowledge of local traffic laws and regulations.

 Is becoming a Shuttle Driver a good career path?